Treadmill Maintenance Guide

 Be careful it’s not too hot either, to look after the machinery inside.

 Store it away from any dust, lint and hair, and when it’s up, vacuum around it.
-Some of our customers cover their machines with plastic or a cloth cover which is a great idea.
+Some of our customers cover their machines with plastic or a cover which is a great idea.

 Your Elite Fitness treadmill warranty and servicing